Cambridge Police Department (Massachusetts): Officers killed in the line of duty

 Patrolman Albert Eckart was killed on November 3, 1951, after being thrown from the back of an ambulance at the intersection of Prospect Street and Harvard Street.
 He was escorting a patient to the hospital during a snow storm when the accident occurred.

-According to Officer Eckart's memorial entry; "Patrolman Eckart had been in law enforcement for nine years.
-He served as a Military Policeman in the U.S. Army during WWII before returning to duty for Cambridge.
-He was survived by his wife, parents, and several brothers."
+Patrolman Eckart served in law enforcement for nine years.
+He was in the U.S. Army as a military policeman during WWII before returning to the Cambridge police force.